-In respect of the Council's standalone accounts, materiality for planning purposes has been set at £9.5 million, and at £9.8 million for the group accounts, which in both cases equates to 2% percent of an adjusted 2018-19 gross expenditure.
+In respect of the Council's standalone accounts, materiality for planning purposes has been set at £9.0 million, and at £10.0 million for the group accounts (2019-20: £9.5 million and £9.8 million respectively), which in both cases equates to 2% percent of an adjusted 2019-20 gross expenditure.
 We adjusted gross expenditure for plant and property revaluations, to 'smooth' the impact of these movements by taking a five year rolling average of revaluation movements in line with the Council's five year revaluation policy.
-In addition, expenditure relating to the IJB is removed from our calculation, as income and expenditure is grossed up for presentational purposes within the consolidated income and expenditure account.
+In addition, expenditure relating to the IJB is removed from our calculation, as income and expenditure is grossed up for presentational purposes within the comprehensive income and expenditure account.
+This calculation and process is unchanged from 2019-20.